Join us in New Orleans this October as NPN’s in-person conference returns!

 NPN brings artists, funders, and cultural workers into reciprocity and relationship, challenging traditional hierarchies and building connection, trust, and accountability together.

-The Future of Artist Mobility: NPN is partnering with the Design Studio for Social Intervention (DS4SI) to host a conversation on reimagining artist mobility in today’s world.
-Guided by DS4SI’s framework, Ideas, Arrangements, and Effects, we’ll explore what’s working, what isn’t, and envision new possibilities together.
-This conversation invites artists, presenters, creative producers, funders, and administrators from across the field to collectively imagine healthier, more equitable ways for communities to have access to artistic work.
+NPN is partnering with the Design Studio for Social Intervention (DS4SI) to host a visioning session on reimagining artist mobility in today’s world.
+Guided by DS4SI’s Ideas, Arrangements, and Effects framework, we’ll explore what’s working and what isn’t, and collectively imagine more equitable and sustainable ways for artists to share work with communities.

-Artist-to-Artist Professional Development with Artists U: How do we build lives that are balanced, productive, and sustainable?
-And how do we do it together?
-In partnership with Artists U, we will host a series of workshops throughout the conference.
-Since 2006, artists Andrew Simonet and Michaela Pilar Brown have been organizing to change the working conditions of artists.
-Artists U’s work is community-driven, skills-based not needs-based, and grounded in “slow organizing,” with time for reflection and connection.
+How do we build lives as artists that are balanced, productive, and sustainable?
+In partnership with Artists U, we will host a series of workshop conversations throughout the conference addressing these questions.
+Since 2006, Artists U has been organizing to change the working conditions of artists through a process that is community-driven, skills-based instead of needs-based, and grounded in “slow organizing” that makes room for reflection and connection.

-Cultural Movement Assembly: At a time when there are so many fronts that pull our attention, we need to find ways to ground ourselves.
-Movement assemblies have been used globally as a tool for decades.
+At a time when there are so many fronts that pull our attention, we need to find ways to ground ourselves.
+Movement Assemblies have been used globally as a tool for decades.
 This conference brings together a confluence of the art and culture sector and during this assembly we will develop a shared understanding of the problems we face, generate intersected solutions and commit to action.

 Past Conference Highlights